lemocla/Which-way-is-up/documentation/features/features.md

  - ## **Footer**

-    The footer features useful links to other sections of the website as well as a button opening a contact page allowing the user to contact the website owner by completing the form.
+    The footer features useful links to policies as well as a button opening a contact page allowing the user to contact the website owner by completing a form.

     The footer also features icons with links to social media accounts opening in a different tab as well as a form to sign up to a newsletter to allow users to join the artist's online community.